 No. We ask that your essay be original for this competition.
 Please don’t submit anything you have already published at the time of submission, whether in a school newspaper, for another contest or anywhere else.

-Who can I contact if I have questions about this competition or am having issues submitting my entry?
+Who can I contact if I have questions about this competition or I am having issues submitting my entry?

 Frequently asked questions